THETASOLA/mv-map-ship-generator/README.md

 # MV map ship image generator
 ## Usage

 Drag and drop your mod folder into `map-ship-generator.py`.
+Once it completes, you can run `map-ship-optimizer.py` to remove multiple instances of the same icon.

 If you already have a ship image, you can add it into map_ship_res/ to generate it with shadow and blue/red halo.
 The name must match the ship sprite name in the folder with the added prefix "map_icon_".